Cancer Research UK has a clinical trials database. This includes trials that:

 More information about this trial

-This gives more details about what the trial is looking at and includes some information about the usual treatment or tests for that type of cancer (if relevant):
+This gives more details about what the trial is looking at and includes some information about the usual treatment or tests for that type of cancer (if relevant).
+It includes:

 - a brief description of the new treatment or test and how it works

-- the aims of the trial - whether it is finding the best dose or comparing a new treatment to existing standard treatment, for example
+- the aims of the trial - for example whether it is finding the best dose or comparing a new treatment to existing standard treatment, for example

 While containing all the relevant information detailed above, the summary should be as brief as possible and not duplicate information in other fields.